 Whiplash injuries are one of the most common types of problems following automobile accidents and can cause long-term pain and disability when left untreated.
 The team at Physical Medicine & Wellness Center in Florence, Kentucky, offers effective care to relieve pain and discomfort associated with whiplash and car accident injuries.
-Chiropractors Benton Dammel, DC, and Bryan Boudreaux, DC, provide conservative chiropractic and medical care to get you back to normal as quickly as possible.
+Chiropractor Benton Dammel, DC provides conservative chiropractic and medical care to get you back to normal as quickly as possible.
 Schedule a visit today by calling the office or booking online.

 Whiplash is an injury that occurs when the head is quickly and forcefully whipped backward and forward.
 This occurs most often in car accidents, but it can also happen on rollercoasters and during certain sports, like football or hockey.
 Whiplash injuries can occur at any speed, including collisions under 20 mph.